Constitutional Court Procedure Act

 (Vote Threshold for Admissibility in Uniform Interpretation)

 The admissibility of petitions under this Section shall be decided by a majority of the Justices who have taken part in the proceedings with a quorum of a majority of the total number of the incumbent Justices of the Constitutional Court taking part in the proceedings.
-Failing the required majority, the petition shall be dismissed by a ruling.
+Failing the required majority, the petition shall be dismissed by an order.

 Article 88